Dark Side of Cardiff

 Please keep in mind that this is not strictly a ghost walk or paranormal investigation.
 Other tours that fit that profile are available elsewhere in Cardiff.
 Thank you.

 Cardiff Dark Side Tour

-The Dark Side tour takes place sporadically across the year, generally on holiday weekends and Halloween time.
-The next public tour take place on Saturday 22 October, probably at 6pm.
+The Dark Side free walking tour takes place sporadically across the year, generally on holiday weekends and Halloween time.
+The next public tour will likely take place on Easter weekend 2023.

 The Dark Side walking tour starts from the John Batchelor Statue on The Hayes in central Cardiff (the same starting location of our regular Cardiff free walking tour, & pictured below).
 Just look out for the green umbrella or green shirt/jacket.

 Booking is essential so please 'reserve your place' on the tour in advance.
 Tours are also available on request, so please feel free to get in touch to arrange a time and date.